Chapter 39

 Let us now proceed to the next facet of Isaiah's prophecy.
 In this verse we read that God the Father foretold that,

-HIS SERVANT WILL NOT QUARREL OR CRY OUT NOR WILL ANYONE HEAR HIS VOICE IN THE STREETS - Mat.
-12:19
+HIS SERVANT WILL NOT QUARREL OR CRY OUT - Mat.
+19a

-However, when we keep in mind that Jesus came to serve God the Father and do His will we discover that throughout Jesus' ministry upon this earth, He did fulfill this prophecy.
-Specifically, during Jesus' sojourn upon this earth He never defended Himself or demanded His rights as the Lord and Savior of the world.
+To see how Jesus fulfilled this portion of Isaiah’s prophecy, let us consider that during Jesus' sojourn upon this earth He never defended Himself or demanded His rights as the Lord and Savior of the world.
 He did not quarrel or cry out to justify Himself.
 No, Jesus simply submitted and trusted Himself to the will of God the Father.
 To see this let us explore the following three of many situations when Jesus did not quarrel or cry out to defend Himself.

 The first example is when He would not argue or quarrel,